 - Waking due to asthma more than once per week.

-- Step 3 - initial add-on therapy involves the addition of a long-acting beta2 agonist (LABA).
-These should not be used without the concurrent use of inhaled steroid.
+- Step 3 - initial add-on therapy is recommended.
+NICE advises the use of a leukotriene receptor antagonist (LTRA) before treatment with a long-acting beta2 agonist (LABA).
+A LABA should not be used without the concurrent use of inhaled steroid.
 Where control is good, continue but, where there is no response, stop and increase the dose of inhaled corticosteroid (up to 800 micrograms/day beclometasone diproprionate or equivalent).
 With partial benefit, continue the LABA but also increase the inhaled corticosteroid dose.
-If this fails to provide control, trial a leukotriene receptor antagonist or sustained release (SR) theophylline.
+If this fails to provide control, try sustained release (SR) theophylline.

 - Step 4 - with persistent poor control, increase inhaled steroid up to 2,000 micrograms/day beclometasone diproprionate or equivalent and/or add a fourth drug (leukotriene receptor antagonist, SR theophylline or beta2-agonist tablet).